 - Lacking social opportunities was the second-largest challenge cited by participants.
 Office culture doesn’t exist when there’s no office.
 That’s why people struggle with the lack of social opportunities, like grabbing drinks with coworkers.

-- Loneliness and isolation was the third most-cited challenge.
+- Loneliness and isolation were the third most-cited challenges.
 Sitting at home alone day after day can leave you sapped of energy and feeling down.
 A few survey participants even mentioned not quite feeling like they were part of the company.

 How to thrive as a remote worker

 With some consistent effort, you can overcome the challenges of remote work and create a healthy, happy, productive environment for yourself and for your team.

 Here are 11 ways to ensure you succeed at remote work in spite of its challenges based on everything we learned.
 You’ll find tips and best practices from people who are working remotely, plus personal advice from my co-founder Hiten and me.